zordius/gulp-jsx-coverage/README.md

         coverageVariable: '__MY_TEST_COVERAGE__',
         exclude: /node_modules|test[0-9]/            // do not instrument these files },

+    threshold: 80,                                   // fail the task when coverage lower than this
+                                                     // default is no threshold
+    thresholdType: 'functions',                      // one of 'lines', 'statements', 'functions', 'banches'
+                                                     // default is 'lines'

     transpile: {                                     // this is default whitelist/blacklist for transpilers
         babel: {
             include: /\.jsx?$/,